Basic Bushcraft Skills

 Stop

 The first thing to do is literally just stop.
-Stay where you are for a second and take a few deep breaths and try to calm your nerves and level your head.
-The goal here is to clear your head to a state were your decisions wont be influenced by panic or fear and can be based on logic and practicality.
+Stay where you are for a second, take a few deep breaths, and try to calm your nerves and level your head.
+The goal here is to clear your head to a state where your decisions won’t be influenced by panic or fear and can be based on logic and practicality.

 Think

-When was the last time you recognised your surroundings? how long have you been lost for and did you go off the beaten path at any point?
+When was the last time you recognized your surroundings? how long have you been lost and did you go off the beaten path at any point?
 Can you remember hearing running water at any time or did you see some kind of landmark?

 Observe

-Most people don’t realise they are lost until its to late.
-What started as a pleasant afternoon stroll for Ed Rosenthal turned into a 6 day survival situation were he almost died, and all because he decided to go into a desert canyon he didn’t recognise in any way.
+Most people don’t realize they are lost until it’s too late.
+What started as a pleasant afternoon stroll for Ed Rosenthal turned into a 6-day survival situation where he almost died, and all because he decided to go into a desert canyon he didn’t recognize in any way.
 Landmarks should be observed at all times and being able to see something like a mountain or river can help you find your location.
-Taking a note of the position of the sun can also give you an idea of which direction to walk in, with the basic rule being it rises in the east and sets in the west giving you an idea of which direction to go to get back to were you started.
+Taking note of the position of the sun can also give you an idea of which direction to walk in, with the basic rule being it rises in the east and sets in the west giving you an idea of which direction to go to get back to where you started.

 Plan